MicrosoftDocs/dynamics365smb-docs/business-central/install-mobile-app.md

 ## Use Business Central on-premises?

 If you're using [!INCLUDE[prod_short](includes/prod_short.md)] on-premises, you can also enjoy the benefits of the mobile app.
-The installation is similar, but with a couple exceptions.
+The installation is similar, but with a couple of exceptions.

 1. Install the [!INCLUDE[prod_short](includes/prod_short.md)] app on your mobile device by downloading the app from the App Store or Google Play.